faddaful/Artificial-Intelligence-Projects/README.md

 # Machine-Learning-models
-This are machine learning models created for the University of Hull
+These are machine learning models created for the University of Hull